omery33111/sparkrise/README.md

 | --- | --- | --- |
 | 4 | `npm start` | Run the front-end server |

-**Now you will be able to access LOPS in your local host** "http://localhost:3000".
+**Now you will be able to access SPARKRISE in your local host** "http://localhost:3000".

 ## Admin & Staff